simonpcouch/website/content/blog/2021-05-12/index.markdown

 The verbs and direct objects in question and the meanings they imply, as well, left us with many options to consider.
 (The name of the package itself going without saying.)

 I argue, though, that this question is not only an aesthetic one, but one whose answer implicates a number of technical challenges and implications for data pedagogy.
 To demonstrate, I will consider a few of the later iterations of these sets of function names.
-I refer to these sets as "grammars" rather than "syntaxes" in order to accentuate that I am no longer considering the coarseness with which the requisite operations for fitting an ensemble model are grouped into functions---there will always be four distinct functions in this section---but the _names_ given to each function.
+I refer to these sets as "grammars" rather than "syntaxes" (as in the [previous blog post](https://blog.simonpcouch.com/blog/dev-docs-p2/)) in order to accentuate that I am no longer considering the coarseness with which the requisite operations for fitting an ensemble model are grouped into functions---there will always be three distinct functions in this section---but the _names_ given to each function.

 ### add, blend, & fit